James Justinian Morier

 James Justinian Morier (15 August 1782 – 19 March 1849) was a British diplomat and author noted for his novels about the Qajar dynasty in Iran, most famously for the Hajji Baba series.
-These were filmed in 1954.

 Early life

 Morier was born in Ottoman Smyrna, the second son of Isaac Morier, a Swiss-born merchant, British by naturalisation, and a member of the London-based Levant Company, and Elizabeth Clara Van Lennep.
 After private education in England, he worked in his father's Smyrna business between 1799 and 1806.

 Diplomatic career

 Career in Iran

 Through the influence of his uncle, Admiral William Waldegrave, 1st Baron Radstock, he entered the diplomatic service.
 He first visited Iran in 1808 as secretary to Harford Jones-Brydges, a special British envoy to the Shah, publishing an account of his experiences in 1812 under the title A Journey through Iran, Armenia and Asia Minor to Constantinople in the years 1808 and 1809.
 In 1809 he accompanied the Iranian envoy, Mirza Abul Hasan, to Britain, and in 1810 returned to Iran as Secretary of Embassy on the staff of Sir Gore Ouseley, first Ambassador to Iran.
 He remained there as Chargé d'Affaires in 1814–1816.
-After his return to England he published A Second Journey through Iran to Constantinople between the years 1810 and 1816.
+After his return to England he published A second journey through Persia, Armenia, and Asia Minor, to Constantinople, between the years 1810 and 1816.